rlrightleft/learn-SQL-MySQL/sqlzoo/2_SELECT_from_World.md

 ---

 ## Problem 1
-Show the name, continent, and population of all countries.
+Read the notes about this table.
+Observe the result of running this SQL command to show the name, continent and population of all countries.

 **My Solution:**